About the course

 The Chemistry in Cells Programme is hosted by the Department of Chemistry, which is located in three buildings in the University Science area on South Parks Road.
 There are numerous seminar and meeting rooms available within the department, fully equipped with audio-visual equipment.

 You will be provided with bench and/or fumehood space in your supervisors’ laboratories and a suitable desk.
 The laboratories are all state-of-the-art, spacious and well equipped.
 There are central facilities for microbiology and molecular biology, NMR, MS, and other contemporary analytical techniques.
-Training and support is available for use of all these resources.
+Training and support are available for use of all these resources.
 You will have your own computer and have access to the department’s IT infrastructure and servers.
-You will also have access to the University Libraries such as the Radcliffe Science Library and the Cairns Library.
+You will also have access to the University Libraries including the Radcliffe Science Library and the Cairns Library.
 Library access includes full online access to all relevant scientific journals, available anywhere.

 You will have access to the extensive range of seminars and symposia in this and other departments at the University.
 During term-time there are regular departmental seminars which all graduate students are expected to attend.
 Student also present at regular progress seminars, which bring together groups in the department working in related areas.
 Your research group will be able to advise you as to which seminar series you should attend.
 All seminars are advertised on the web portal Oxford Talks.